Toe touches with toes pointed up:

 Stuck with a Golf-Related Injury?
 We Can Help!

-Our team of sports physical therapists at Back in Motion Sport & Spine Physical Therapy in Fort Myers, Florida, has helped everyone from beginner golfers to PGA pros recover from golf-related injuries and boost their golf performance.
+Our team of sports physical therapists at Back In Motion has helped everyone from beginner golfers to PGA pros recover from golf-related injuries and boost their golf performance.